NicolasPetiot/md_manager/README.md

 ## Installation:

 As MD-manager is still in early stage of development, it is not yet available on the [pypi](https://pypi.org) code base.
-To download it use

 ```shell
 git clone https://github.com/NicolasPetiot/md_manager